opentensor/bittensor-subnet-template/README.md

 # **🛣️ ROADMAP**

-Given the complexity of creating a state of the art roleplay LLM, we plan to divide the process into 3 distinct phases.
+Given the complexity of creating a state-of-the-art roleplay LLM, we plan to divide the process into 3 distinct phases.

 **Phase 1:**

 - [ ] Launch competition for melanoma skin cancer
 - [ ] Public model leaderboard based on evaluation criteria
 - [ ] Start marketing of Skin Scan app and Bittensor

 **Phase 2:**

-- [ ]  Run mutliple competitions at once for other skin cancer types
+- [ ] Run multiple competitions at once for other skin cancer types
 - [ ] Integrate skin cancer detection models within our Skin Scan app
 - [ ] Publicly release website for testing models

 **Phase 3:**

-- [ ]  Optimize skin cancer detection models to create one mixture-of-experts model which will run  on mobile device
+- [ ] Optimize skin cancer detection models to create one mixture-of-experts model which will run on mobile devices
-- [ ]  Start a process for certifying  models  - FDA approval
+- [ ] Start the process for certifying models - FDA approval
 - [ ] Make competitions for breast cancer

 # 👷🏻‍♂️ ENGINEERING ROADMAP

-edgemaxxing for mobile phones
+Edgemaxxing for mobile phones.

 # **📊 SETUP WandB (HIGHLY RECOMMENDED - VALIDATORS PLEASE READ)**

 Before running your miner and validator, you may also choose to set up Weights & Biases (WANDB).
 It is a popular tool for tracking and visualizing machine learning experiments, and we use it for logging and tracking key metrics across miners and validators, all of which is available publicly [here](https://wandb.ai/shr1ftyy/sturdy-subnet/table?nw=nwusershr1ftyy).
-We ***highly recommend*** validators use wandb, as it allows subnet developers and miners to diagnose issues more quickly and effectively, say, in the event a validator were to be set abnormal weights.
-Wandb logs are collected by default, and done so in an anonymous fashion, but we recommend setting up an account to make it easier to differentiate between validators when searching for runs on our dashboard.
+We ***highly recommend*** validators use WandB, as it allows subnet developers and miners to diagnose issues more quickly and effectively, say, in the event a validator were to be set abnormal weights.
+WandB logs are collected by default and done so in an anonymous fashion, but we recommend setting up an account to make it easier to differentiate between validators when searching for runs on our dashboard.
 If you would *not* like to run WandB, you can do so by adding the flag `--wandb.off` when running your miner/validator.

 Before getting started, as mentioned previously, you'll first need to [register](https://wandb.ai/login?signup=true) for a WANDB account, and then set your API key on your system.
 Here's a step-by-step guide on how to do this on Ubuntu:

 **Step 1: Installation of WANDB**

 Before logging in, make sure you have the WANDB Python package installed.
 If you haven't installed it yet, you can do so using pip:

 ```
 # Should already be installed with the sturdy repo
 pip install wandb
 ```

 **Step 2: Obtain Your API Key**